List of lawsuits involving Tesla, Inc.: Litigation related to Directors' compensation

+On June 17, 2020, a Detroit pension fund filed a derivative action against the Tesla board members.
+The lawsuit claims the board members have consistently awarded themselves unfair and excessive compensation from 2017 to 2020.
+In July 2023, the directors denied wrongdoing and settled the lawsuit by agreeing to return $735 million to the company, besides consenting to forgo compensation for the years 2021 through 2023.

 Berry discrimination case

 In July 2021, former employee Melvin Berry was awarded $1 million in his discrimination case in arbitration against Tesla.
 Supervisors had referred to Berry using a racial slur, and retaliated against him when he complained.